p3nal/attacktheblock/report.md

     );
 }
 ```
 This code is equivalent to going through every character and appending it to 'AAAAAAAAAAAAAAA' (length: 15) to get a 16 byte block with every possible character, and then comparing them to the block accquired by providing only 'AAAAAAAAAAAAAAA' (length: 15) as input, meaning that the 16th byte will be the first byte of the secret string.
 We apply the same scheme technique to get the second third and every other byte of the secret string.
+This eventually allows us to recover the entirity of the secret string in a reasonable amount of time.

 ### CBC
 #### Attack 1: CBC Bitflipping Attacks